 We participated in international art fairs such as MiArt, Artissima, Pinta London, Scope Basel, Balelatina, MACO, Buenos Aires Photo; and in many national fairs, in Los Angeles (The L.A.
 Art Show, Paris Photo), Santa Monica, New York (Pinta New York, the Armory, Volta, Art on Paper), Southampton, Chicago, Miami, Palm Beach, Dallas, Houston, Seattle.

 We have made loans to museum shows, such as the McMullen Museum of Boston, MALBA in Buenos Aires, the African American Museum, Dallas, the Frost Museum in Miami, the San Francisco Museum of Modern Art, the Perez Art Museum Miami, Molaa in Long Beach, Museo de Bellas Artes of Cuba, Museo de Bellas Artes of Mexico City.
 We have sold and donated several pieces to museums in the US and abroad.

 We are located in the Little River area of Miami, where we present seven to eight exhibits a year, alternating between solos shows and curated collectives.
-Our curator Alejandro Machado was “curator of the year” in Cuba for his show at the Havana Biennial of 2015, which was sponsored by us.
+We sponsored the exhibit ‘Foucault’s Pendulum’ at the 2015 Havana Biennial, which earned its curator Alejandro Machado the ‘Curator of the Year’ national award.